THE IMPACT

 Increased Student Reach

-Students appreciated being able to attempt quizzes inline and noted that the new interface felt clean and easy to navigate.
+Students noted that the new interface felt clean and easy to navigate with an average retention rate of 57%, peaking at 77%.

 Cross-Product Lift